 - Holding down Shift while clicking Skip to Start extends a selection region from the cursor position or current selection region to the start of the project.

 - Holding down Shift while clicking Skip to End similarly extends a selection region to the end of the project.

 Record R or

-Clicking Record or using the R shortcut always begins recording in a new track at either the current cursor position or at the beginning of the current selection.
+- Record New Track: Hold down Shift while clicking Record, or use its shortcut Shift + R, to start recording in a new track at either the current cursor position or at the beginning of the current selection.